Cumann na mBan: Easter Rising

 On 23 April 1916, when the Military Council of the Irish Republican Brotherhood finalised arrangements for the Easter Rising, it integrated Cumann na mBan, along with the Irish Volunteers and Irish Citizen Army, into the 'Army of the Irish Republic'.
 Patrick Pearse was appointed Commandant-General and James Connolly Commandant-General of the Dublin Division.

 On the day of the Rising, Cumann na mBan members, including Winifred Carney, who arrived armed with both a Webley revolver and a typewriter, entered the General Post Office on O'Connell Street in Dublin with their male counterparts.
 By nightfall, women insurgents were established in all the major rebel strongholds throughout the city except Boland's Mill and the South Dublin Union held by Éamon de Valera and Eamonn Ceannt.

 The majority of the women worked as Red Cross workers, couriers or procured rations for the men.
 Members also gathered intelligence on scouting expeditions, carried despatches and transferred arms from dumps across the city to insurgent strongholds.

 Some members of Cumann na mBan were also members of the Citizen Army and as such were combatants in the Rising.
 Constance Markievicz is said to have shot and killed a policeman at St Stephen's Green during the opening phase of the hostilities.
 (Note: This is disputed by some, including Markievicz's biographer Anne Haverty.)
 She carried out sniper attacks on British troops and with Mary Hyland and Lily Kempson, was among a small force under Frank Robbins which occupied the College of Surgeons opposite the Green and failed to retrieve rifles that were believed to be held there by the college's Officer Training Corps.
-Helena Molony was among the Citizen Army company which attacked Dublin Castle and subsequently occupied the adjacent City Hall, where she and other women sniped.

 At the Four Courts the women of Cumann na mBan helped to organise the evacuation of buildings at the time of surrender and to destroy incriminating papers.
 More typical was the General Post Office (GPO), where Pearse insisted that most of them (excluding Carney, who refused to leave the injured James Connolly) leave at noon on Friday, 28 April.
 The building was then coming under shell- and machine-gun fire and many casualties were anticipated.
 The following day the leaders at the GPO decided to negotiate surrender.
 Pearse asked Cumann na mBan member Elizabeth O'Farrell (a mid-wife at the National Maternity Hospital) to act as a go-between.
 Under British military supervision she brought Pearse's surrender order to the rebel units still fighting in Dublin.
 Over 70 women, including many of the leading figures in Cumann na mBan, were arrested after the insurrection and many of the women who had been captured fighting were imprisoned in Kilmainham; all but twelve had been released by 8 May 1916.
+Markievicz was transferred to Aylesbury Jail in England, and while there she was elected president of Cumann na mBan.